Viktor286/js-types-kit/readme.md

 &nbsp;
 ## Kit #4 – Generates a variable of a certain type
-This set of methods generates particular data type variable and pre-defined collections (lists) of values of certain types.
+This set of methods generates particular data type variable.
 It could be used in random tests based on data types.